Boilermate

 The product known as 'Boilermate' has

 been around for a long time.
-It has however changed during this time
+It has however evolved during this time

 and if you are replacing an elderly unit (or for that matter